unforswearing/aliaser/README.md

 > `aliaser` is a self-editing alias management tool.

-`aliaser` consists of a single bash function that stores aliases inside the script file itself.
-Take a look at [aliaser.sh](aliaser.sh) to see how this works -- aliases are stored at the bottom of the script file.
+`aliaser` consists of a single bash function that stores its own aliases.
+Each alias crated with `aliaser` is appended to the bottom of the `aliaser.sh` script itself.
+When you source `aliaser.sh` you also source all of the aliases created with the script.

 ## Installation